AuthoriumDPA/ckeditor5-authorium/packages/ckeditor5-image/docs/features/images-styles.md

 ## Installation

-This feature is enabled by default.
-If your integrations uses a custom editor build, check out the {@link features/images-installation image feature installation guide} to learn how to enable this feature.
+Check out the {@link features/images-installation image feature installation guide} to learn how to enable this feature.

 ## Common API